Time Out of Mind [as FSP/Brendan Pollard/Hashtronaut] (2009, 77.14) ***½/TTT½The Valther Twins

 "Option C" (Slight Return)

 In early 2009, Holland's Free System Projekt duo teamed up with Britain's Brendan Pollard (Rogue Element) and Hashtronaut for a session at Pollard's Bedford-based studio, Radial Velocity.
 The end result is pretty much as you'd expect from four EM devotees: a full-length disc of Berlin School atmospherics and sequences, short on originality but long on magnificent analogue textures and improvisational skill.
 Despite its inordinate near-half hour length, the title track is probably the best thing here, with some vicious sequencer work (no, really) and a superior sense of dynamics, although there's nothing here to disappoint your typical EM fan.
 Three of the album's four participants play one or both of Pollard's M400s, Pollard himself and both the FSP guys, Ruud Heij and Marcel Engels.
 We get strings, cellos, flutes and an unidentified woodwind on The Valther Twins and Exodus, with a major string section part and a belated appearance from the choirs in the title track, with more string overkill in "Option C" (surely a nod to The Tangs' Sequent C' from Phaedra?).
-After a slowish start, this turns into a very nice 'Tron album, with absolutely no doubts as to its veracity, for once.
+After a slowish start, this turns into a very nice Mellotron album, with absolutely no doubts as to its veracity, for once.

 The quartet recorded a sequel, quite possibly at the same sessions, released the following year as Mind Out of Time (ho ho).
 You know perfectly well what you're going to get with this stuff, but this really is an excellent example of the genre, particularly exceedingly lengthy opener Shadows And Fog, which surprises by being ambient for over half its length; we're almost twenty-three minutes into the track before the sequencers kick in, while it's also the lightest on the Mellotron.
 Amusing to hear Brendan's Solina in closer "Option C" (Slight Return), too, as I've subsequently bought the instrument from him myself.
 The studio's two M400s are played by the same three participants, although it takes a few minutes for the Mellotron to enter the fray, but it finally appears on Shadows And Fog with an almost-yet-not-quite discordant flute melody, with heavily reverbed choir chords later on.
 The Upper Chamber opens with low cello/double bass notes and regular strings, with more flutes later in the track, while "Option C" (Slight Return) adds brass to the ubiquitous flutes and almost overpowering strings, making for a very listenable and nicely Mellotron-heavy release.

 Free System Projekt is basically Dutch synthesist Marcel Engels, one of the major names on the international EM scene and a prolific collaborator, not least with our very own Brendan Pollard.
-In 2000, Engels played with Dave Brewer at Okefenokee Swamp, Georgia, as immortalised in Tangerine Dream (had to get them in sooner or later)'s 3 am At The Border Of The Marsh From Okefenokee (from Stratosfear), releasing the recordings as Okefenokee Dreams.
+In 2000, Engels played with Dave Brewer at Okefenokee Swamp, Georgia, as immortalised in Tangerine Dream's (had to get them in sooner or later) 3 am At The Border Of The Marsh From Okefenokee (from Stratosfear), releasing the recordings as Okefenokee Dreams.
 The collaboration seems to bring out the best in all concerned, most of the album's material standing out from the average, not least Ibis Flight's heavy-duty solo sequencer work and the lengthy A Night At The Museum's ominous rumblings.
 Three samplotron tracks, with a massive, lush string part opening Ibis Flight, with less convincing flutes a few minutes later, polyphonic flutes and phased strings on Billy's Island and long, drawn-out string notes and reverby choirs on A Night At The Museum.

 E-Live, Veldhoven, Netherlands, September 10th, 2000 is a slightly harsh recording, certainly when compared to the Okefenokee titles; it's possible that it's actually a bootleg, although it's listed on the band's website.
 A largely reflective set, the sequencers only kick in at a couple of points and then only for a few minutes each time, Cottage #3 being a rhythmless piece, heavily featuring Engels' Solina (fittingly, a rare example of a Dutch synth, despite being rebadged in the States by ARP).
 Samplotron on both parts of Infinite Echoes, with flutes and lush string chords all over Part 1, with a beautiful unaccompanied string part closing the track and more of the same (right down to the near-unaccompanied strings) on Part 2.